dmwm/tutorials/environ/vm-setup.rst

    SSH to your VM and run the following commands to do basic system setup.
    It requests a host certificate using your ``~/.globus/user{cert,key}.pem``, so make sure those files are up to date.
-Running ``Deploy`` will ask for the CMSSW CVS password and your user certificate password.
+Running ``Deploy`` will ask for your user certificate password.
 If your certificate was issued by an authority other than CERN CA, `associate your CERN account to the certificate
    <https://ca.cern.ch/ca/Certificates/MapCertificate.aspx>`_ before attempting